hyperledger/aries-rfcs/features/0592-indy-attachments/README.md

 }
 ```

-### `issue-credential` attachment format
+### credential format

 A concrete, issued Indy credential may be transmitted over many protocols, but is specifically expected as the final message in [Issuance Protocol 2.0](../0453-issue-credential-v2/README.md).
 The identifier for its format is `hlindy/cred@v2.0`, and its media (MIME) type is `application/indy-cl-anoncred2`.

 This is a credential that's designed to be _held_ but not _shared directly_.
-It is stored in the holder's wallet and used to derive a novel ZKP or W3C-compatible verifiable presentation just in time for each sharing of credential material.
+It is stored in the holder's wallet and used to [derive a novel ZKP](https://youtu.be/bnbNtjsKb4k?t=1280) or [W3C-compatible verifiable presentation](https://docs.google.com/document/d/1ntLZGMah8iJ_TWQdbrNNW9OVwPbIWkkCMiid7Be1PrA/edit#heading=h.vw0mboesl528) just in time for each sharing of credential material.

 This is the format emitted by libindy's [indy_issuer_create_credential()](https://github.com/hyperledger/indy-sdk/blob/57dcdae74164d1c7aa06f2cccecaae121cefac25/libindy/src/api/anoncreds.rs#L383) function.
 It is JSON-based and might look like this: